nguyenlinhlinh/adventofcode-2024/README.md

 **Part 2 problem:** The same rules apply as in part 1, except if removing a single level from an unsafe report would make it safe, the report instead counts as safe.

 **Part 2 solution:** Go through each report and check if a report is unsafe. if unsafe try to remove one number a time and check if the report is safe.
+## Day 3
+Comming soon.
+## Day 4
+**Part 1 problem:** Find how many times the word XMAS appears horizontal, vertical, diagonal, written backwards or overlapping other words.

+**Part 1 solution:** Scan through the matrix with a window of 3 * 3 matrix (sliding window) and check if the word appears horizontally, vertially and diagonally.

+**Part2 problem:** it's an X-MAS puzzle in which you're supposed to find two MAS in the shape of an X.

+**Part 1 solution:** Scan through the matrix with a window of 3 * 3 matrix (sliding window) and extract word from left to right diagonal and right to left diagonal.